lm3nitro/Projects/New/Bash/Bash Fundamentals/5-Bash Loops Continue and Break.md

 ```

 ![Pasted image 20241022195525](https://github.com/user-attachments/assets/e2854ecc-7a96-4c6c-95a2-72b6fa4155ea)

 ### `Break command with multiple loops`

-If want to exit out of current working loop whether inner or outer loop, I simply use break but if I' am  in an inner loop and I want to exit out of outer loop, I can use break 2.
+To exit out of current working loop whether inner or outer loop, I simply use break but if I' am  in an inner loop and I want to exit out of outer loop, I can use break 2.

 ```bash